Black Clover: Manga

-Written and illustrated by Yūki Tabata, Black Clover has been serialized in Shueisha's shōnen manga anthology Weekly Shōnen Jump from February 16, 2015, to August 21, 2023.
+Written and illustrated by Yūki Tabata, Black Clover started its serialization in Shueisha's shōnen manga anthology Weekly Shōnen Jump on February 16, 2015.
 In April 2022, it was announced that the series would enter a three-month hiatus to prepare it for its final arc.
 The series finished its run in Weekly Shōnen Jump on August 21, 2023, and resumed in Jump Giga on December 25 of the same year.
-Shueisha has collected its chapters into individual tankōbon volumes.
-The first volume was published on June 4, 2015.
-As of September 4, 2025, 37 volumes have been released.
+The series finished with three chapters published in Jump Giga on May 1, 2026.
+Shueisha collected its chapters in 38 tankōbon volumes, released from June 4, 2015, to August 4, 2026.

 On February 9, 2015, Viz Media announced that they would publish the first three chapters of the series in their Weekly Shonen Jump digital magazine as part of their "Jump Start" program in North America.
 On March 30, 2015, they announced that the series would join their weekly lineup, beginning with the fourth chapter on April 6, and publishing at an accelerated rate until the chapters were current with Japan.
 Plans to release the series in print were announced during their panel at New York Comic Con on October 9, 2015.
 Shueisha began to simulpublish the series in English on the app and website Manga Plus in February 2019.